sroberts/sroberts.github.io/_posts/2016-01-12-a-year-later.md

 These goals for 2016 are a lot more flexible.
 They're all things I do but not yet the habits I'd like them to be.
 I've been using the [Momentum](http://momentum.cc/) app to keep track and I find it's a great balance.
 So far I've written and coded 10 days in a row, played chess for 9, read and exercised for 3, and cooking has been the hardest with two days.

 So if you're interested in suggesting things to read, write, cook, code or want to play some chess let me know.
+Now I'm going to go check off my writing for today!